 - Takes pleasure in creating an attractive home.

 - Can make money from a property or earn money at home.

 - Later life will be in pleasant and comfortable circumstances.

 - Difficult or inharmonious domestic conditions.

-- Oversensitive to environment, perhaps seeking a type of perfection which is unattainable.
+- Oversensitive to the environment, perhaps seeking a type of perfection that is unattainable.